stolostron/hub-of-hubs-postgresql/pgo/README.md

 1. make sure your `KUBECONFIG` is pointing the HoH cluster
 2. run `./setup.sh`

-If above run without issue, you should able to connect to the hoh DB which sits inside your hoh cluster.
-Followings are command for you get hoh DB creds and how to connect to it.
+If the command above does not produce any errors, you should able to connect to the Hoh DB sits inside your hoh cluster.

+You can use the following commands to get HoH DB credentials and to connect to the database.
 ```
 PG_NAMESPACE="hoh-postgres"
 DB_NAME="hoh"